 Tag: San José

-My first stop was the Central Market, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
-I set aside time for the Museo del Jade in San Jose, which layered history and context onto the streets I was walking.
-By sunset I reached Pre-Columbian Gold Museum in San Jose, where the energy was relaxed but lively, and the food scene rewarded wandering.
+My first stop was the Galeria Namu, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
+I set aside time for the Ate dinner at PF Changs in Avenida Escazu, which layered history and context onto the streets I was walking.
+By sunset I reached Went to Jazz Cafe in Escazu, where the energy was relaxed but lively, and the food scene rewarded wandering.

 Afternoons were my favorite.
 I wandered Avenida Central and the plazas around it, watched a street performer, and ducked into a café when quick showers rolled through.
 Escazú and Santa Ana gave the day a different rhythm—sleek malls, leafy streets, and restaurants perfect for unhurried dinners.
 Getting around was easy: taxis and Ubers were simple to hail, buses were straightforward, and the whole city felt sensible to navigate.
 I kept small notes so I wouldn’t forget the details—golden light on historic façades, cinnamon warmth in café con leche, and quiet parks waking up in the morning.